steveseguin/fair-competition-platform-markets-act/README.md

 ## Section 4: Prohibition of Unfair Competitive Practices
 ### (a) General Prohibition:
 It shall be unlawful for a Controlling Entity of a Market Platform to:
-1. Compete directly with other entities within its own Market Platform.
+1. Compete directly with other entities within its own Market Platform, except for products or services that are strictly necessary for the basic hardware functionality of the device.
 2. Engage in any practice that unfairly disadvantages competitors on its platform.

-### (b) Specific Prohibitions:
+### (b) Specific Prohibitions and Clarifications:
 Without limiting the generality of subsection (a):
-1. **Prohibition of Exclusive Technologies:** No Controlling Entity shall use proprietary technologies to gain an unfair advantage over competitors.
+1. **Necessary for Basic Hardware Functionality:** For the purposes of this Act, products or services deemed 'necessary for the basic operation of the platform or device' are limited to those that are essential for the physical functioning of the device (e.g., operating system, basic input/output systems, essential security features).
+This does not include applications or services where viable competitive alternatives can exist (e.g., web browsers, email clients).
+2. **Prohibition of Exclusive Application Restrictions:** Controlling Entities are prohibited from restricting the installation or use of competitive applications or services that are not essential for the basic hardware functionality of the device.
-2. **Transparency Requirement:** Controlling Entities must provide clear and accessible information regarding any competitive activities within their platform.
+3. **Transparency Requirement:** Controlling Entities must provide clear and accessible information regarding any competitive activities within their platform, including any restrictions placed on competitive applications or services.
-3. **Equal Access:** Controlling Entities must ensure equal access to essential platform features and services for all competitors.
+4. **Equal Access to Essential Services:** Controlling Entities must ensure equal access to essential platform features and services for all competitors.

 ## Section 5: Enforcement and Penalties
 ### (a) Enforcement: